Selecting the Right Seeding and Transplanting Strategies

 You might think the pursuit of the perfectly straight row is merely a form of farmer pride, but transplanting or seeding in straight rows is essential, not only for the tractor-scale farm, but smaller scales as well.
 My first farmer mentor let me learn the hard way.
 While learning to drive a tractor and transplant, I planted a very wavy bed.
 When I came back to cultivate, it was impossible not to take out plants, even driving slowly.
 If you plan to hoe, you have more flexibility, but it is much faster to go quickly down evenly spaced straight rows with one pass of the hoe than working your way around uneven, scraggly ones.

 There are a number of ways to mark your rows and keep them evenly spaced.
 Most push seeders will have an adjustable row marker.
 Some people stretch string.
 For transplants on the small scale, some use a row- marking rake or a push seeder without seeds.
 I am interested to try the rolling dibbler designed by the Healthy Farmers, Healthy Profits Project in Wisconsin.
 It consists of a roller with plastic cups attached to make divots in the soil at the desired spacing both in row and between rows.
 Josh Volk describes additional, more sturdy ways to make markers (see Volk, “Dibblers Make Planting Easier, Neater”).
-Another farmer I know marks his rows for seeding with the Williams Tool System (Market Farm Implements) tractor-mounted cultivator with row-marking knives (see photo below).
+Another farmer I know marks his rows for seeding with the Williams Tool System (Market Farm Implements) tractor-mounted cultivator with row-marking knives (see photo).

 Spacing for Good Weed Management